Mutfwang leads Gowon, Obasanjo in praise, worship for peace, unity in Plateau - Businessday NG

 Olusegun Obasanjo, also a former head of state and president was commended for attending the event, with Gowon recalling the pivotal role he played in saving Obasanjo from a death sentence during a critical period in Nigeria’s history.

-Jerry Gana, a professor and former minister of information and communication, hailed the initiative as divinely inspired, emphasising that God was pleased with the multitude of souls gathered to praise Him.
+Jerry Gana, a professor and former Minister of Information and Communication, hailed the initiative as divinely inspired, emphasizing that God was pleased with the multitude of souls gathered to praise Him.

-BusinessDay reports that the event featured scriptural readings by notable personalities including Joshua Dariye, a former governor of Plateau; Josephine Piyo, deputy governor of the state; and Istifanus Dung Gyang, a senator.
-The programme included soul-lifting songs, cultural performances, and a profound message of hope and reconciliation.
+BusinessDay reports that the event featured scriptural readings by notable personalities including Joshua Dariye, a former governor of Plateau, Josephine Piyo, the deputy governor of the state and Istifanus Dung Gyang.
+L a senator.
+The inspiring program included soul-lifting songs, cultural performances, and a profound message of hope and reconciliation.

+BusinessDay observed that the Plateau Unity Christmas Carol and Praise Festival has set a new precedent for spiritual and social cohesion in the state, reinforcing the commitment of its leaders and citizens to a brighter, united future.

 Join BusinessDay whatsapp Channel, to stay up to dateOpen In Whatsapp